-They think that people are a certain way, such as, "He is really rude" or "She is so nice."
-When the wicked stress hormones surge enough, everyone on the planet is rude or, at the very least, we freeze and have nothing to say or do at all.
-Even the most frightening convict in our nearby neighborhood prison, San Quentin, can ooze compassion when in a low stress state of neural connection.
+They think that people are a certain way, such as, "He is really rude," or, "She is so nice."
+When the wicked stress hormones surge enough, everyone on the planet is rude, or, at the very least, we freeze and have nothing to say or do at all.
+Even the most frightening convict in our nearby neighborhood prison, San Quentin, can ooze compassion when in a low-stress state of neural connection.

 One quick spiral up makes my day

-Just the way anything that is really important is impossible to explain, I have no words for the experience of that magical switch up from stress to joy.
+Just the way anything really important is impossible to explain, I have no words for the experience of that magical switch up from stress to joy.
 I just know that while it is not logical, it is real!

 I challenge you to see the five people who are within you, and love all of them, even the ones that are irritating or not nice.
-Even more, do a Cycle and spiral up to a bright, shiny Brain State One.
+Even more, do a Cycle and spiral up to a bright, shiny Brain State 1.

 Now . . . can you put that experience into words?
 If so, please find a way to chat with someone in "normal" conversation to share your experience.